 Bringing Harmony to the Brain: The Neuroscience of Music and Parkinson’s Disease As anyone who has heard “their song” can attest, the right music has the power to make you move.
 Now healthcare providers are trying to harness this power to help patients with a neurological motor disorder, Parkinson’s disease (PD).
 Over the past three decades, researchers have begun to uncover the neural basis of music’s effect […] Read More How Time in Nature Boosts Learning in the Classroom Even a little nature could go a long way to help students.
+Editor’s Note: This article was originally published on August 22, 2019.
 As summer fades, you can almost hear the collective sigh of children marching back into the confines of the classroom.
 Hopefully, their summer vacations included healthy doses of nature.
 Time outdoors has noted benefits to our mental health.
-But kids would do well to continue communing with nature when they start hitting the books as […] Read More Mind the Gap: Improving Urban Mobility through Science and Design How do people move through cities?
+But kids would do well to […] Read More Mind the Gap: Improving Urban Mobility through Science and Design How do people move through cities?
 Is technology helping or hindering their movement?
 The answer may depend on whom you ask.
 IAM Lab Executive Director Susan Magsamen joined a dynamic panel for “Mind the Gap: Improving Urban Mobility through Science and Design,” hosted by Van Alen Institute and moderated by Jonathan Hilburg, assistant editor at […] Read More Event Recap: Intersection of Technology, the Arts and Science in Redwood City At International Arts + Mind Lab (IAM Lab), we’re focused on innovation at the intersection of the arts and neuroscience, and we know that innovation comes from bringing scientists and artists together to foster dialogue and share findings with a broader community.
 Last week, IAM Lab Executive Director Susan Magsamen joined a panel at Technology, […] Read More Join the neuroaesthetics conversation.
-First Name * Last Name * Email * subscribe Thank you!
-Check your email to confirm your subscription.
+Subscribe here.